A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: Trust-region method with random models

-Stochastic variants of standard trust-region methods based on the use of random models have been presented in \cite{BSV,bcms, ChenMeniSche18,CSK,XY}.
-They consist in the adaptation of the trust-region framework to the case where random estimates of the derivatives are introduced and function values are either computed exactly \cite{BSV} or replaced by stochastic estimates \cite{bcms, ChenMeniSche18,CSK,XY}.
+Variants of the standard trust-region method based on the use of random models have been presented, to our knowledge, in \cite{bkm, BSV,BGMT2, bcms, ChenMeniSche18,CSK,XY}.
+They consist in the adaptation of the trust-region framework to the case where random estimates of the derivatives are introduced and function values are either computed exactly \cite{BSV} or replaced by stochastic estimates \cite{bkm,bcms, BGMT2, ChenMeniSche18,CSK,XY}.

-Here we focus on STORM (STochastic Optimization with Random Models) studied in \cite{BSV,bcms,ChenMeniSche18}, since eventually our method falls in such framework.
-The computation and acceptance of the iterates parallel the standard trust-region mechanism and the success of the procedure relies on function values and models being sufficiently accurate with fixed and large enough probability.
+The computation and acceptance of the iterates parallel the standard trust-region mechanism, and the success of the procedure relies on function values and models being sufficiently accurate with fixed and large enough probability.
+The accuracy requests in the mentioned works show many similarities; here we illustrate some issues related to the works \cite{bcms,ChenMeniSche18, XY}, which are closer to our approach.

 Let $\|\cdot\|$ denote the 2-norm throughout the paper.
-At iteration $k$ of the first-order version of STORM, given the trust-region radius $\Delta_k$ and a random approximation $g_k$ of $\nabla f_N(x_k)$, consider the model
+At iteration $k$ of a first-order stochastic trust-region model, given $x_k$, the positive trust-region radius $\delta_k$ and a random approximation $g_k$ of $\nabla f_N(x_k)$, let consider the model